taotao6688/cloud30_cookbooks/spss_analytics/README.md

 		Distribution : Target distribution available
 		URL : HTTP path mentioned in `Installable` section spss_analytics_server_home : SPSS Analytics Server Home Directory.

+- Example : Please note that, this is just example.
+Please change following values are per your requirements.
+This values should not be used during cookbook execution.

+		IP : 172.16.1.152 (Target Node for SPSS Analytics Server installation) Password : test4pass
+		Distribution : rhel (Please check CHEF documentation for more help) source_path : http://172.16.1.153 (So if you hit "http://172.16.1.153/anl_svr_1.0.1.0_l86_en_.tar.gz" from browser, you should able to download this file) dirpath : usr/IBM/SPSS/AnalyticsServer

+		So user can run command like

+		knife bootstrap 172.16.1.152 -x root -P test4pass -r role[role_spss_analytics] -d rhel -j '{"spss_analytics": {"source_path":"http://172.16.1.153","dirpath":"/usr/IBM/SPSS/AnalyticsServer"}}'

 Commands
 ---------